What to Consider When Buying an Inflatable Paddle Board

 No ocean?
-Forget about surfing design features such as tri-fin specific or high rocker designs.
-Don’t, want to do river runs on your inflatable SUP?
+Forget about surfing design features such as tri fin setup specific or high rocker designs.
+Don’t, want to do river runs on your inflatable SUP board?
 Look towards flat water or touring boards rather than all around boards.

 Want to keep all options open?
-There are stand up paddle boards that hover in the venn diagram of all 3.
+There are inflatable stand up paddle boards that hover in the venn diagram of all 3 types of inflatable SUPs.

-So how do you decide what’s worth paying for?
-In short, it’s complicated but with some knowledge about construction and vetting out manufacturers, you will be able to discern a good deal from a shiny object that paddles like a wooden door.
+So how do you decide what inflatable SUP board is worth paying for?
+In short, it’s complicated but with some knowledge about construction and vetting out manufacturers of inflatable SUP boards, you will be able to discern a good deal from a shiny object that paddles like a wooden door.

 This is a drop stitch core made from single-ply sheets of fabric at the top and bottom, which are sealed with a layer of PVC plastic coating.
-This is typically how most of the cheaper boards are made and is considered to be the cheapest and least sound construction of inflatable paddle boards.
+This is typically how most of the cheaper boards are made and is considered to be the least sound construction of inflatable paddle boards.

-Most boards made with this method are less stable and more flimsy compared to other constructions.
+Most inflatable paddle boards made with this method have a less stable feel and are more flimsy compared to other constructions.
 On the upside it’s cheap, but it also can feel like it paddles cheap.

-In this construction the second layer is not stretched but simply glued to the PVC of a SUP single layer.
+In this construction the second layer is not stretched but simply glued to the PVC of the inflatable paddle boards single layer.
 While this does lend more stiffness, its overall durability and shape uniformity lack compared to superior quality construction.

 Fusion Double Layer Drop Stitch:

-This allows boards to be made in the 5-inch thickness, instead of adding unnecessary thickness for rigidity.
+This allows boards to be made in the 5-inch thickness, instead of adding unnecessary board thickness for rigidity.
 Fusion technology is a great sweet spot for weight and function and allows these brands to build a wider board like we do with our SUP yoga paddle board for extra stability.

 Normally you would see these boards priced above the $900 range.
 But Glide offers the same construction and unique designs at under $700.
-Not to mention you’ll be outfitted with a quality pack, paddle, snap-in fin, pump, kayak seat, carrying strap and free shipping.
+Not to mention you’ll be outfitted with other accessories like a quality pack, SUP paddle, snap-in fin, pump, ankle leash, kayak seat, carrying strap and free shipping.